 Hershey also has a retail presence.
 Referred to as The Hershey Experience, the company's retail operations comprise Hershey's Chocolate World (Hershey, Pennsylvania) and stores in New York City, San Francisco, Chicago, Niagara Falls (Ontario), Shanghai, Dubai, and Singapore.

-Hershey has achieved historic revenue growth over the course of the last few years.
-Revenues climbed 8% to peak at a record-setting $7.2 billion in 2013, while profits jumped 24% to reach a company milestone of $820 million in 2013.
-Cash generated from operations also climbed during 2012 and 2013 after declining sharply in 2011.
+Hershey has achieved historic revenue growth over the last few years.
+Revenues climbed 7% to peak at a record-setting $7.4 billion in 2014, while profits jumped 3% to reach a company milestone of $847 million in 2014.
+Cash generated from operations, however, decreased by 29% from 2013 to 2014 after increasing the previous period.

-The growth for 2013 reflected core brand sales increases and incremental sales of new products in the US and its international businesses.
-Higher sales of Brookside products also contributed to the historic growth.
-Its profit increase was driven by the bump in revenue coupled with a decline in interest expenses.
+The growth for 2014 reflected core brand sales increases and incremental sales of new products in the US and its international businesses.
+Additional sales from a previous acquisition also contributed to the historic growth.
+Its profit increase was driven by the bump in revenue coupled with a decline in selling, marketing, and administrative expenses.

 To drive sales growth, Hershey is investing in its five core brands -- Hershey's, Reese's, Hershey's Kisses, Jolly Rancher, and Ice Breakers -- in both the US and key international markets.
 As a result, the confectionery company aims to meet new long-term targets of sales growth in the 7% to 9% range.